soetgdeznsgk/soetgdeznsgk/README.md

 ### Buenos díaaas

-I'm Emiliano Guerra, and whether it's through computers or film, i'm always trying to stir something in people's guts.
+I'm Emiliano Guerra (he/him), and whether it's through computers or film, i'm always trying to stir something in people's guts.

 ## What projects have i worked on as an engineer?